Three questions for: Tina Altus

 Why are you going on this fictional journey with Beethoven and us this year?

-The main work of Leipzig-born Max Klinger - a Beethoven sculpture - is displayed in the Museum of Fine Arts in Leipzig.
-For me, it has exuberant power and is considered the epitome of heroic Beethoven worship.
+The main work of Max Klinger, born in Leipzig - a Beethoven sculpture - is displayed in the Museum of Fine Arts in Leipzig.
+For me, it has an exuberant power and is considered the epitome of heroic Beethoven admiration.
 And then there is also the bronze sculpture created by Markus Lüpertz in Leipzig, which has been hotly debated since 2015.
 He virtually took Beethoven off the pedestal.
-We will rub against Beethoven, his music, his messages, and find our own unique approach.
+We will engage with Beethoven, his music, his messages, and find our own unique approach.

-If Beethoven were sitting across from you: What topics would you address?
+If Beethoven were sitting opposite you: What topics would you address?
 What questions would you ask?

-What is freedom for him?
+What is freedom to him?
 And I would want to know what his places of peace were.
-I often find him extremely agitated, his music almost brutal, and this absolute will to create something great as a gift.
+I often perceive him as extremely agitated, his music almost brutal, and this absolute will to create something great as a gift.